 Once the beets are cool enough to handle, using your fingers or a towel (that you don't mind staining pink), peel the skins off.

-If you fear the pink, use some gloves.
+If you fear the pink, wear some gloves.
 Then cut them into a dice about the same size as you did the butternut squash.

 Then you can either cut in half across the equator and then cut into halves laterally, this works very well for this recipe, OR, you can cut straight down, top to bottom, and then cut in half across.